jasoncarcamo/julis-client/README.md

 ## Summary
 The starting template used to create a full stack website for a cleaning company.
 Features include endpoints for creating user accounts and complete control of creating, editing, and deleting services.

+## For demo purposes you can use this account:
+  Mobile number: 11
+  Password: Password11! (case-sensitive)

 ## Built with
 - Html
 - Css